 Being a top tier Biotechnology and Life Sciences Group is what our clients expect of us.
 More importantly, both new and longstanding clients recommend us to colleagues because the quality of services we provide to clients is at the core of our ethos.
 Of course, there is always room for improvement – so we are running a programme of client research, conducted by an independent agency.
 We want to understand how to enhance the services we deliver.
-Our biotechnology patent attorneys act for a variety of clients across the biotechnology and life sciences sector, creating patents for pioneering companies, small start-ups and individual inventors through to big pharma and academic institutions.
+Our biotechnology and life sciences patent attorneys act for a variety of clients across the biotechnology and life sciences sector, creating patents for pioneering companies, small start-ups and individual inventors through to big pharma and academic institutions.
 This means that we regularly advise on uncharted areas and work on cases and deals that help innovate and define the sector.
 We are passionate about our clients’ industries, what they do, how they do it and how we can help to make it even better.

 Some of the areas we focus on include: